Is a photo session right for me?

 • Do all dogs do well in the studio?

-Being in a studio environment is foreign to most dogs, so I always warm dogs up gently by letting them explore and sniff around, giving them attention and treats, and slowly introducing the lights from a distance, paired with special treats.
+Being in a studio environment is foreign to most dogs, so I always warm dogs up gently by letting them explore and sniff around, giving them attention and treats, and slowly introducing the lights from a distance, paired with treats.
 Once I’m confident that your dog is adjusted, we move in front of the lights.

 Most dogs acclimate through this process but if for whatever reason your dog can’t get comfortable with the lights, we can reschedule and try again, pivot to an outdoor shoot with natural light, or I can refund your deposit.